-I recently fulfilled a childhood dream by taking a river boat trip down the Amazon river, from the small town of Tabatinga to the large city of Manaus in Brazil.
-The total distance was just over one thousand miles (1200kms) and I can say without a doubt that the whole voyage was awe inspiring.
+I recently fulfilled a childhood dream of taking a riverboat trip down the Amazon river.
+From the small town of Tabatinga to the large city of Manaus in Brazil, the total distance was just over 1,000 miles (1,200 km), and I can say without a doubt that the whole voyage was awe-inspiring.

-You may have seen photos and watched t.v. documentaries of the Amazon but I can assure you once you set your eyes on it for real all previous ideas and opinions are swept aside.
-This river is simply immense, it humbles you, it inspires, it overwhelms.
+You may have seen photos and watched TV documentaries about the Amazon, but I can assure you once you set your eyes on it for real, all previous ideas and opinions are swept aside.
+This river is simply immense—it humbles, it inspires, it overwhelms.

 Getting to the Amazon

 Getting to the Amazon is not easy.
 You have to fly to either Leticia in Colombia or Tabatinga in Brazil because there are no roads from the outside world.
 These two are in effect one and the same town, smack in the middle of the rainforest next to the mighty river.
 Or you can fly to Manaus, the capital of the state of Amazonas; from the USA, there are flights to Manaus from most big cities.
 Manaus is also reachable by road from Venezuela and by boat from the coastal city of Belem in Brazil.

-The fee was 20,000 Colombian pesos which sounds a great deal but is actually only around 10.5$ or 6.3£.
+The fee was 20,000 Colombian pesos, which sounds like a lot but is actually only around $10.50 or £6.30.
 So we signed the leaflet, paid our money and headed for the exit door.

-- Yellow fever and Malaria In certain areas of Brazil and Colombia yellow fever is a real and present threat so you'll need a vaccination and booklet to prove you've had the jab before you go.
+- Get Vaccinated.
+In certain areas of Brazil and Colombia, yellow fever is a real and present threat, so you'll need a vaccination and booklet to prove you've had the jab before you go.
 Check with your doctor well prior to your departure to make sure you can complete the vaccination in time (at least one month before arriving at your destination).

 - Bring Insect Repellent and a Net.
-You'll need lots of strong insect repellent—both spray and cream - plus a mosquito net.
+You'll need lots of strong insect repellent—both spray and cream—and a mosquito net.
 There are also other types of repellent on the market.

 - Avoid Going Out in the Evening.
-Mosquitoes are at their worst near swamps and still water in the evening so be prepared for an onslaught if you venture out at this time.
+Mosquitoes are at their worst near swamps and still water in the evening, so be prepared for an onslaught if you venture out at this time.
 I recommend simply trying to stay inside.